Midlands Bioenergy Development Project

 Open or rolling call (on a phased basis) for expressions of interest in knowledge transfer programme to provide information, training and technical advice, guidance and mentoring to bioenergy business development and start-up enterprises, in the wider National Just Transition Fund Midlands Region.
 This programme will be rolled out on a phased basis.
 All applications for this assistance will be subject to a review and evaluation by the Irish Bioenergy Association.
 Whilst every effort will be made to support interested eligible parties, due to resource limitations, it may not be possible to accommodate all expressions of interest.
 This programme will be delivered in 2023.

-Whilst this call remains open continually, the closing date for Phase 1 is 12noon on Monday 19th June 2023.
+Whilst this call remains open continually, the closing date for Phase 1 was 12noon on Monday 19th June 2023.
+Phase 2 is now open, the closing date for Phase 2 is 12noon on Friday 29th September 2023.
 Closing dates for subsequent phases will be announced in due course.

 At the end of each phase closing date, the applications received by that date will be assessed.